julien-maurel/jQuery-Storage-API/README.md

 ### `get()`
 Get an item from a storage.
-If last argument is an array (can be preceded by other arguments to parse storage), get() return an object with value for each item of this array.
+If last argument is an array (can be preceded by other arguments to parse storage), get() returns an object with value for each item of this array.

     storage.get('foo') // Return storage.foo
     storage.get('foo.foo2.foo3...') // Return storage.foo.foo2.foo3...